 Noise Level: Chatty

-Chicken-liver crostini; clams casino; fried artichokes; asparagus-and-Parmesan soup; fusilli cacio e pepe; gnocchi with hazelnut pesto; lamb sandwich; sweetbreads with egg, bacon, and polenta; halibut with mussels and cannellini beans; pine-nut tart; panna cotta with hazelnuts and candied orange.
+Chicken-liver crostini; clams casino; fried artichokes; asparagus Parmesan soup; fusilli cacio e pepe; gnocchi with hazelnut pesto; lamb sandwich; sweetbreads; halibut with mussels; pine-nut tart; panna cotta with hazelnuts and candied orange.

 The surprise isn’t that one of the top debuts of the year is in DC’s Bloomingdale neighborhood, far from the madding crowds of 14th Street.
 It’s that first-time restaurateurs Sebastian Zutant, chef Mike Friedman, and Mike O’Malley have come up with a place so soulful and seemingly effortless.